karthik-d/active-learning-boilerplate/README.md

 ```

 ### **(Not preferred)** Using pip
-- Use `dependencies/dep-file-pip.txt` file Install all dependencies by running,
+- Use [`dependencies/dep-file-pip.txt`](./dependencies/dep-file-pip.txt) file to install all dependencies by running,
   ```
   pip install -r dep-file-pip.txt
   ```